Data Transfer Tools: rsync, scp, sftp

 Note on performance

 While convenient and familiar to many users, the tools described above do not make efficient use of available bandwidth for transferring large quantities of data via high-speed networks over long distances.
-Please consult [INSERT LINK] to learn more about which might be the most appropriate tool to use in different contexts.
+Please consult Data Transfer Tools to learn more about which might be the most appropriate tool to use in different contexts.